Dodgers strike early, avoid sweep with 7-1 win over Nats – KION546

 TRAINER’S ROOM

-Dodgers: RHP Tommy Kahnle (right elbow) is unlikely to return before September, manager Dave Roberts said.
-RHP Blake Treinen (right shoulder) and RHP Brusdar Graterol (right shoulder) could return in August, before the rosters expand. … Freddie Freeman singled and drew a walk before Jake Lamb replaced him at first base to start the fifth inning, apparently to rest the six-time All-Star selection.
+Dodgers: RHP Brusdar Graterol (right shoulder) will throw a bullpen session this weekend in Colorado, Roberts said. … RHP Tommy Kahnle (right elbow) is unlikely to return before September.
+RHP Blake Treinen (right shoulder) could return in August, before the rosters expand. … Freddie Freeman singled and drew a walk before Jake Lamb replaced him at first base in the fifth inning to rest the six-time All-Star selection.

 UP NEXT